Alexis Wright: Academic career

 Wright is a Distinguished Research Fellow at Western Sydney University.

-Wright is currently a member of the Australian Research Council research project "Other Worlds: Forms of World Literature".
+She is a member of the Australian Research Council research project "Other Worlds: Forms of World Literature".
 Building on her success with Tracker, her theme for the project focuses on forms of Aboriginal oral storytelling.

 In 2017, Wright was named the Boisbouvier Chair in Australian Literature at the University of Melbourne.